nadim-khan/ness-node-assignment/README.md

 ---

-Run npm install to install the dependencied
+Step 1 : Run npm install    (to install the dependencies)

+Step2 :

 npm run dev --- To run on development mode